molnsona/cdn77_ukol/README.md

 After I collected and stored data correctly in the cache, I stumbled upon yet another problem.
 How to stop the whole filter chain when a request is already in the cache and return the cached value?
 Returning only `FilterHeadersStatus::StopIteration` or similar did not work, because it froze the filter chain and waited until the continue was called.
 So I almost lost the hope, that this path is the right one (which is not, I found out later) but after a deep dive into the [proxy-wasm Github repo](https://github.com/proxy-wasm/proxy-wasm-cpp-sdk/tree/main) I found a function called `sendLocalResponse()` that saved me.
 In combination with the return status it worked as I wanted.
 But as I mentioned above, it doesn't work as a shared cache for multiple worker threads because each worker thread has its own copy.
 With this knowledge the request coalescing is not possible.
 But there exist a Wasm service which runs on the main thread and can communicate with worker threads via Shared Memory or Message Queue.
 So this would be a good next step to explore.

 ## Solution
 The solution implements only the most basic cache, not the request coalescing (as it was reasoned in the [previous section](#wasm-c-filter) and because of the lack of time).
-The cache is implemented as a `envoy.filters.http.wasm` filter with the use of [proxy-wasm-cpp-sdk](https://github.com/proxy-wasm/proxy-wasm-cpp-sdk/tree/main) from the [Wasm C++ filter example](https://www.envoyproxy.io/docs/envoy/v1.30.4/start/sandboxes/wasm-cc).
-In the method `onRequestHeaders()` the cache is checked for the record, if there is no record, a new record is created, otherwise, the response is send back by `sendLocalResponse()` function.
-A new record is created in `onRequestHeaders()` with a header and an empty body. `onResponseBody()` function fills the body of the newest entry in the cache with the filled header and an empty body (this is correct because it is a ring buffer cache and there is only one thread manipulating with the cache).
+The cache is implemented as an HTTP `envoy.filters.http.wasm` filter with the use of [proxy-wasm-cpp-sdk](https://github.com/proxy-wasm/proxy-wasm-cpp-sdk/tree/main) from the [Wasm C++ filter example](https://www.envoyproxy.io/docs/envoy/v1.30.4/start/sandboxes/wasm-cc).
+In `onRequestHeaders()` the cache is checked for the record, if the cache already contains the request, the response is sent from the cache by `sendLocalResponse()`, otherwise, a new record is created.
+A new record is created in `onRequestHeaders()` with a header and an empty body. `onResponseBody()` fills the body of the newest entry in the cache with the filled header and an empty body (this is correct because it is a ring buffer cache and there is only one thread manipulating with the cache).
 But this approach works only if the `onRequestHeaders()` and `onResponseBody()` methods are called one after the other - it is not crash-proof.

 ### Envoy config
 There are 4 listeners listening on `localhost` on ports `8000, 8001, 8002, 8003`.
 All of them use the Wasm cache filter and are routed to the echo server.